Top of the page

-Abnormal uterine bleeding (AUB) is irregular bleeding from the uterus that is longer or heavier than usual or does not occur at your regular time.
-Sometimes it's because of changes in hormone levels or growths in the uterus such as fibroids or polyps.
-Sometimes a cause can't be found.
+Abnormal uterine bleeding is irregular bleeding from the uterus.
+It may be bleeding that is heavier, lighter, or lasts longer than your usual period.
+Or it may be bleeding that doesn't occur at your regular time.
+Sometimes it's because of changes in hormone levels or bleeding disorders.
+Sometimes a cause cannot be found.

-You may have heavy bleeding when you are not expecting your period.
-Your doctor may suggest a pregnancy test, if you think you are pregnant.
+You may have bleeding when you are not expecting your period.
+Your doctor may suggest a pregnancy test.

 Call 911 anytime you think you may need emergency care.
 For example, call if: